-It’s the wreck of a Mk II Fairey Barracuda, discovered in 2018 by James Fisher Marine Services (JFMS) during a UXO survey for a new 204 km long power interconnector between the UK and France as part of the IFA2 (Interconnexion France-Angleterre 2) project.
+It’s the wreck of a Mk II Fairey Barracuda, discovered in 2018 by James Fisher Marine Services (JFMS) during a UXO survey for a new 204 km long power interconnector between the UK and France as part of the Interconnexion France-Angleterre 2 (IFA2) project.

-The wreck is believed to be one of two Barracuda aircraft.
-Both were based at Lee-On-Solent, Gosport, and both suffered forced landings in the Solent during WW2, shortly after take-off from HMS Daedalus airfield.
-While both pilots survived, making it through the remainder of WW2, their planes remained sunk to the seabed.
+The wreck is believed to be one of two Barracuda aircraft which were based at Lee-On-Solent, Gosport.
+Both planes suffered forced landings in the Solent during WW2, shortly after take-off from HMS Daedalus airfield.
+While each pilot survived and made it through the remainder of WW2, their planes remained at rest on the seabed.

 Recovery of the wreck offered a great opportunity to the Fairey Barracuda restoration effort.
 But, it also posed a number of challenges, not least the water depth – or rather lack of it.
 Lying in just 5 m, Robin Fidler, who was then Survey Operations Manager at JFMS, expected to encounter acoustic interference problems tracking his divers due to signals bouncing off the seafloor and sea surface – often referred to as multipath.

-Six divers were used on the three-week project from the Stour jackup barge, with one diver in the water at any one time.
-The barge itself was fitted with a HPT 3000 transceiver mounted to the side, cabled back to a survey shack where the diving operations were controlled from.
+Six divers were used on the three-week project from the Stour jack up barge, with one diver in the water at any one time.
+The barge itself was fitted with an HPT 3000 transceiver mounted to the side, cabled back to a survey shack where the diving operations were controlled from.

 WSM 6+ transponders fitted to each diver’s cylinder enabled the HPT to track every moment of their dive, providing a valuable layer of safety to the operation.
-Each diver additionally carried one of our Nano transponders in their pocket, to position directly on top of any archaeological finds, so that precise waypoints for each artefact they discovered could be logged (and individually named) in the Mini-Ranger 2 USBL software.
+Each diver also carried one of our Nano transponders in their pocket, this was used to place directly on top of any archaeological finds, so that precise waypoints for each artefact they discovered could be logged (and individually named) in the Mini-Ranger 2 USBL software.
 This information is then available for offline analysis.

-The crash site was heavily silted so it needed to be cleared away so that sections of the aircraft could be lifted out of the water.
-Artefacts retrieved included one of the pilot’s boots, a boost gauge and the underwing pitot head and mounting bracket – a delicate instrument which would have recorded the aircraft’s airspeed.
+The crash site was heavily silted so it needed to be cleared away for sections of the aircraft to be lifted out of the water.
+Artefacts retrieved included one of the pilot’s boots, a boost gauge and the underwing pitot head and mounting bracket – a delicate instrument that was used for recording the aircraft’s airspeed.
 The fact that this was found intact implies that the Barracuda was almost at stalling speed by the time it reached the water, says Wessex Archaeology’s Senior Project Manager Euan Mc Neill.

 Have you got a similar project?